Cannes Lions under fire for lack of diversity

-The Cannes Lions International Festival of Creativity is under fire for a perceived lack of diversity among the deans of the Roger Hatchuel Academy learning program.
+The Cannes Lions International Festival of Creativity is under fire for a perceived lack of diversity among the deans of the Roger Hatchuel Academy (RHA) learning programme.

-In a detailed Twitter thread, Abraham Abbi Asefaw (pictured, right), chairman at LW in London and a former dean of the program, has contended that with his recent ousting, the remaining deans are all white, two years after Cannes Lions launched "its most ambitious diversity and inclusion program to date."
+In a detailed Twitter thread, Abraham Abbi Asefaw (pictured, right), chairman at LW in London and a former dean of the programme, has contended that with his recent ousting, the remaining deans are all white, two years after Cannes Lions launched "its most ambitious diversity and inclusion program to date".

-"I can handle not continuing as dean regardless of my decade-long commitment to the organization and being their ‘go-to’ for anything diversity," he wrote.
+"I can handle not continuing as Dean regardless of my decade long commitment to the organisation and being their ‘go-to’ for anything diversity," he wrote.
 "But what I can't handle, is the next generation of creatives, from all over the World, lacking representation because of a ‘QUICK FIX’," he said.

 After three months of silence from Cannes Lions since my last, constructive effort to hold them accountable as an organisation seemingly committed to DEI, I have now decided to share my experiences publicly.— Abraham Abbi Asefaw (@AbrahamAsefaw) May 16, 2021